Skip to main content

 The Role of Probiotics and Diet

 Recognizing the profound connection between the gut and hormones opens up new therapeutic avenues.
 Clinical interventions are increasingly focused on modulating the gut microbiome to support endocrine function.
-The use of specific and can help restore a healthy microbial balance, strengthen the gut barrier, and reduce the inflammatory load on the body.
+The use of specific probiotics and prebiotics can help restore a healthy microbial balance, strengthen the gut barrier, and reduce the inflammatory load on the body.

 Dietary strategies that emphasize fiber-rich foods, polyphenols, and fermented foods can selectively nourish beneficial bacteria that support hormonal health.
 These approaches move beyond direct hormonal intervention and focus on restoring the foundational health of the system that regulates them.